ranpy13/stt-meeting-summary/README.md

 ## Problem Statement
 `To create a machine learning model which can listen to the audio from meetings and translate the speech to text, and finally output a summary of the entire meeting in a text format.
 This model can further be wrapped inside a graphical interface for easier access, where the summarized text has to be sent to the administrators of the meeting provided on onset.`

+## Course of Action
+* using google's standard api to convert speech to text
+  * setting a baseline
+  * finding accuracy
+  * improving on the same
+* dumping the output to a text file
+  * that is then picked up for summarizing
+  * using sumy standard module
+  * improving on the same